Hey!

 Note: Testing this on the Checkmk appliance is currently not possible due to the missing package.

-Happy monitoring and thanks to Andreas for his great contribution here, which we would like to merge once we have received sufficient feedback from users in the field.
+Happy monitoring and thanks to Andreas for his great contribution and free service to the community here.
+We would like to merge this once we have received sufficient feedback from users in the field.

 Cheers, Martin